 6. Communication

-With the right communication level, you can easily transit the content of a product or an idea to employees, customers, other companies, or partners.
+With the right communication level, you can easily transmit the content of a product or an idea to employees, customers, other companies, or partners.
 As an entrepreneur, you must be aware of the importance of communication as an element of business strategy, and its improvement of the company.

 7. Creativity